Faeshal/Faeshal.github.io/source/_posts/Microservices-series-2-Database-per-service-pattern.md

 ![https://i.postimg.cc/D0GQDpvF/Screen-Shot-2022-01-01-at-1-33-09-PM.pngfor](https://i.postimg.cc/D0GQDpvF/Screen-Shot-2022-01-01-at-1-33-09-PM.png)

-for example service A direct access to service B for getting user name data, the developer team from service A handle it with field called "name".
+for example service A direct access to service B database for getting user name data, the developer team from service A handle it with field called "name".
 At some point, the developer team at service B changed the "name" field to "firstName" and forgot to inform the developer from service A, this 100% will break service A, service A will go down.

 ![https://i.postimg.cc/Hs53Pnn5/Screen-Shot-2022-01-01-at-12-58-11-PM.pngfor](https://i.postimg.cc/Hs53Pnn5/Screen-Shot-2022-01-01-at-12-58-11-PM.png)
 another use case is, if service A doing direct access to service B, what happen if service B was down ? we're dead.